-The girl was born in 1923 in an East Texas town mere minutes away from the town in which she would die many years later--but still too soon.
+The girl was born in 1923 in the same East Texas town where she would die, too young, in 1972.
 Her father was artistic and made his living as a sign painter.
-I found his World War I draft registration online, and I imagine (don't know for sure) that he met and married the girl's mother, born in Wales, when the war took him to Europe.
+I found his World War I draft registration online, and I imagine (don't know for sure) that he met and married the girl's mother, who was born in Wales, when the war took him to Europe.

-Months later, at the time of the 1930 census, the family lived in a different house--minus the girl's father.
-I've never been able to find out where he was or why he was absent at the time.
-The girl's mother had bravely returned to work after the loss of her baby, working as a saleslady at a variety store, but by the time Thanksgiving of 1930 rolled around, she had died, too.
+Months later, at the time of the 1930 census, the family--minus the children's father--lived in a different house.
+I've never been able to determine where the father was or why he was absent.
+The girl's mother had bravely returned to work after the loss of her two babies, working as a saleslady at a variety store, but by the time Thanksgiving of 1930 rolled around, she herself had died.
 She was only 31 years old.

-I probably saw my aunt every day in those years, but it never occurred to me that her life had been anything other than an ordinary one.
+I probably saw my aunt at least once a day in those years, but it never occurred to me that her life had been anything other than ordinary.
 The only tragic thing I ever knew about her childhood was that she had been attacked by a dog when she was very young.
-It was a German Shepherd, she told me when I asked out of childish curiosity how she got the scar that began over one eye, crossed at an angle over the bridge of her nose, and continued across the opposite cheek.
+It was a German Shepherd, she told me when I asked out of childish curiosity about the scar that began above one eye, crossed at an angle over the bridge of her nose, and continued across the opposite cheek.
 I never thought to ask another question, and if she ever told any other stories of her early life, I don't remember them.

 And so we leave the story of the grown-up aunt, knowing what ultimately happened to her, and we return to the story about the girl.
 I found that girl this past week in the 1940 census.
 That year she was 16 years old and living in a convent in Houston, Texas, with eight nuns and 103 other girls and women listed in the census as "charges."
 Through further research I've learned that the nuns who ran the convent were from an order known for its work with "wayward girls and fallen women."
 Given the circumstances of my aunt's early life, I find it difficult to think of her as wayward.
 Or fallen.
 Broken maybe.
 Lonely, for sure.

-I will probably never know, nor is it any of my business, the circumstances surrounding the conception of the child born to that 16-year-old girl.
-That act could have been tragic, too, but until I learn otherwise I will refuse to think of it that way.
-I want to believe that the young girl met a boy, her first love, someone who would finally hold her close and make her believe that good times lay ahead of them.
+I will probably never know, nor is it any of my business, the circumstances surrounding the conception of the child born to the girl.
+That act may have been tragic, too, but until I learn otherwise I will refuse to think of it that way.
+I want to believe that the girl met a boy, her first love, someone who would finally hold her close and make her believe that good times lay ahead of them.
 Maybe that's wishful thinking.
 If not my aunt, though, then certainly there were others among the "charges" in that convent whose stories began with love and ended in loss and shame because of the mores of the time.
 So many young women.
 So many different stories.

 Life can be cruel sometimes.

-The song is "Joanne" by Michael Nesmith and the First National Band.
+The song is "Joanne" by Michael Nesmith.